han16nah/final_project-han16nah/README.md

 # final_project-han16nah

-This is the final project for submission in the **advances geoscripting** university course.
+This is the final project for submission in the **advanced geoscripting** university course.

 ## Goal of the assignment

 - To practice applying best-practices in scientific programmingn
-- To reflect on your programming habits and improve them.
+- To reflect on programming habits and improve them.

 ## Type of analysis